Native Staff

 COVID implementations for campus (testing, vaccination, compliance)Tribal Affiliation: Mescalero Apache

-Having the experience of being a first-generation college student from a disadvantaged socio-economic background, I know the challenges and importance of providing guidance, support, and a safe space for students from non-traditional backgrounds when assisting them in a direct service role.
-I am dedicated to fostering a respectful partnership when providing support and resources that address immediate access needs.
-I also support students as a mentor to develop self-advocacy skills.
-I recognize that each individual comes from a distinct and unique background so I strive to treat others with respect, dignity, and empathy.Tribal Affiliations: Mescalero, Warm Springs Apache
+Hello!
+My name is Ganga (gun-ga) Harrison, pronouns: she/her/hers.
+I serve in the role of the DRC Housing Coordinator.
+I am passionate about supporting students with the navigation of structural barriers that exist in our society and in higher education.
+I graduated with a Master's in Social Work (MSW) from San Jose State University and a BA in Communication from University of Hawaii at Hilo after transferring from Hawaii Community College.
+My career in Social Work, educational equity and access led me to my career at the Disability Resource Center.
+Before I pursued my MSW I served in various roles at UCSC.
+My roles included MSW Case Management Intern with Slug Support, College Adviser at Crown College, DRC Accessible Technology Coordinator, DRC Service Coordinator and DRC Assistant Director of Accommodations.
+Having the experience of being a first-generation college student from a disadvantaged socio-economic background, I know the challenges and importance of providing guidance, support and a safe space for students from non-traditional backgrounds when assisting them in a direct service role.
+I am dedicated to fostering a respectful partnership when providing support and resources that address access needs.
+I recognize that each individual comes from a distinct and unique background so I strive to treat others with respect, dignity and empathy.Tribal Affiliations: Mescalero, Warm Springs Apache

 Rebecca Hernandez, Ph.D. (she/her), Warm Springs/Mescalero Apache, is the Community Archivist at the UCSC University Library where she partners with local stakeholders to promote the acquisition, preservation, and use of archival materials that document the communities of Santa Cruz County.
 She employs a variety of community-centered approaches to the work including, but not limited to, developing and advising on oral history projects, pursuing post-custodial collection models, and conducting community outreach.
 She earned an MA in American Indian Studies at UCLA and her Ph.D. in American Studies at the University of New Mexico.
 She conducts workshops, lectures, and presentations on a wide variety of topics, and her local community service which includes serving on the board of the Santa Cruz Museum of Natural History and as a Commissioner on the Santa Cruz County Latino Affairs Commission.